Social Icons

 Directed by Gore Verbinski

-Mouse hunt is a movie that adds up many years of slapstick comedy into one film.
-The movie is the kind of film you will enjoy as a child because the slapstick will come flying at you and reason don’t matter.
-That is what I got from this movie comparing the time I first saw it in late 1997 and now.
+Mouse Hunt is a movie that crams years of slapstick comedy into one film.
+It’s the kind of movie you’ll enjoy as a child because the slapstick comes flying at you, and reason doesn’t matter.
+That’s what I got from this movie, comparing the time I first saw it in late 1997 to watching it now.

-The movie, seeing it now is a mixture of errors.
-It comes as an idea getting blown to pieces by too many other ideas cramped into it.
-This makes it hard to understand what you are supposed to be laughing at.
-Is it the mouse who seems to be one step smarter than two adults.
-Is it the pair of adults brothers whose cruelty in trying to kill a mouse makes them seem stupid.
-Or the various measures used by other hired helps to kill the mouse.
+Seeing it now, the movie feels like a mixture of errors.
+It comes off as an idea blown to pieces by too many other ideas crammed into it.
+This makes it hard to understand what you’re supposed to be laughing at.
+Is it the mouse, who seems to be one step smarter than two adults?
+Is it the pair of adult brothers whose cruelty in trying to kill a mouse makes them seem stupid?
+Or is it the various measures used by other hired hands to kill the mouse?

-Which ever reason this movie had for thinking it is a comedy, goes beyond my recollection of what comedy was in the 90s and what comedy is now.
+Whatever reason this movie had for thinking it’s a comedy goes beyond my recollection of what comedy was in the ’90s and what comedy is now.

-The plot is about two brothers – Ernie and Lars Smuntz, played by Nathan Lane and Lee Evans.
-The brothers are the sons of once-wealthy string magnate Rudolf Smuntz.
+The plot is about two brothers—Ernie and Lars Smuntz, played by Nathan Lane and Lee Evans.
+The brothers are the sons of a once-wealthy string magnate, Rudolf Smuntz.
 Rudolf and his sons didn’t seem to have much chemistry, especially Rudolf and Ernie.
-Ernie loath his father, for reasons that are neither clear nor shown.
-It was like the writers felt it better to leave us the viewers guessing why a grown man will just not care for his dying father.
+Ernie loathed his father, for reasons that are neither clear nor shown.
+It’s like the writers felt it was better to leave us viewers guessing why a grown man wouldn’t care for his dying father.

-After his death he leaves his estate to his sons, which included an outdated string factory, an old house and a debt.
-Ernie decided it was best for them to sell the house, when they discovered that the house was an antic.
+After Rudolf’s death, he leaves his estate to his sons, which includes an outdated string factory, an old house, and a pile of debt.
+Ernie decides it’s best to sell the house, and they discover that the house is an antique.

-They decided to do an open house and got an idea that the house could be worth more than $10 million.
-This made Ernie suggest that the best way to get top value for the house was to do an auction.
+They decide to hold an open house and realize the house could be worth more than $10 million.
+This makes Ernie suggest that the best way to get top value for the house is to auction it off.

-The only problem is, the house has a residence mouse.
-Ernie and Lars are doing everything and more to kill the mouse so that nothing will get in the way of their millions as they remodel the house for the auction.
+The only problem?
+The house has a resident mouse.
+Ernie and Lars do everything—and more—to kill the mouse so that nothing gets in the way of their millions as they remodel the house for the auction.

-Regardless of any negative talk this movie could have gotten it was a box office success.
-So successful it was that I'm surprised that a sequel was not shaped up for creation.
-The man behind directing this movie was Gore Verbinski and this was his full-length movie directorial debut.
+Regardless of any negative talk this movie might have gotten, it was a box office success.
+So successful, in fact, that I’m surprised a sequel wasn’t greenlit.
+The man behind directing this movie was Gore Verbinski, and this was his full-length directorial debut.

-In the end I can say if you liked Mouse Hunt in the 90s and think of having another go at it now, I will advise against it and say, stick with the memory, it serves better.
+In the end, I can say this: if you liked Mouse Hunt in the ’90s and are thinking of giving it another go now, I’d advise against it.
+Stick with the memory—it serves better.

 0 comments: